Arkansas Computer and Electronic Waste Recycling Grants Program

 Select the appropriate subject below to find grant application forms and documents.
 Submit required forms as directed.

-Applications for potential grant projects are submitted to ADEQ through the regional solid waste management districts.
+Applications for potential grant projects are submitted to DEQ through the regional solid waste management districts.

-- Regional solid waste management boards submit a list and brief description of planned projects to ADEQ.
+- Regional solid waste management boards submit a list and brief description of planned projects to DEQ.

-- The list of planned projects is due January 1 prior to each grant round for written pre-approval by ADEQ.
+- The list of planned projects is due January 1 prior to each grant round for written pre-approval by DEQ.

 - Applications are accepted January 1 - June 1.